Kharota Syedan

-Kharota Syedan Sialkot have a registered Non-Government Organization name as The Helpers Welfare Foundation working under supervision of Syed Baseer Zafar (Founder President) here since 2010 in different dimensions such as health, environment, education, social uplift, natural disasters, etc.
+Kharota Syedan Sialkot have a registered Non-Government Organization name as The Helpers Welfare Foundation working here since 2010 in different dimensions such as health, environment, education, social uplift, natural disasters, etc.

 Geography

 Kharota Syedan lies on the outskirts of Sialkot township.
 It is about 250 km southwest of Islamabad, the capital of Pakistan.
 To the west is the Chenab river.
 To the east are the mountains of the Himalayas.